v-pmalreddy/GCPDNS_CCP/README.md

    ```
    wget <raw link of the file> -O <filename.tf>
    ```
-- Now run the following commands

-   Initializes your terraform working directory, downloads provider plugins, and configures the backend for state storage.
+- Initializes your terraform working directory, downloads provider plugins, and configures the backend for state storage.
    ```
    terraform init
    ```
-   Creates an execution plan to show what actions terraform will take to achieve the desired state of your infrastructure.
+- Creates an execution plan to show what actions terraform will take to achieve the desired state of your infrastructure.
    ```
    terraform plan
    ```
-   Executes the actions proposed in the Terraform plan to create, update, or destroy resources in your infrastructure.
+- Executes the actions proposed in the Terraform plan to create, update, or destroy resources in your infrastructure.
    ```
    terraform apply
    ```